Radio Equipment Directive Explained

 - Knowledge of how the new RED 2014/53/EU differs from the RTTE Directive

-- Understand the implications the new directive will have on your design, development process and business
+- Understand the implications the new directive has on your design, development process and business

 - Understand the key differences between the RTTE Directive 1999/5/EC and new Radio Equipment Directive 2014/53/EU